 Of course, your offer is also important.
 It should be competitive with the market and it should make sense within the context of the story your profile tells about your operation.
 Because making an offer on Tillable is as easy as entering in the price per acre you wish to pay, it’s important that you take advantage of the opportunities in your profile to tell your story and lay out your goals.

-When it comes time to review cash rent offers, in the case of land that’s being managed by Tillable, we select three to five farmers from the offers submitted, call their references, and talk to them individually.
+Once the deadline has passed, it’s time for your offer to be reviewed along with all the others that have been submitted on that farm.
+In the case of land that’s being managed by Tillable, we select three to five farmers from the offers submitted, call their references, and talk to them individually.
 These conversations help us evaluate each offer to get a sense of each farmer’s interest in the land, their values, and whether they’ll be a good fit.
+This is the same process we advocate for all farms going through price discovery on Tillable.

 On Tillable, your farmer profile is confidential